 Welcome to all universities based outside the UK with an interest in the Student Digital Experience Tracker!

-If you missed our recent start-up events, you can still access a recording of the webinar 14th December with information about the development of the project, and how you can get started in BOS.
-Slides from the webinar are also available separately.
+If you missed our start-up events at the end of last year, you can still access a recording of the webinar with information about the development of the project.
+Slides from the webinar are available separately.

 Why universities all over the world are signing up for the tracker